Distance From Vancouver to the Beginning of Ashlu Main

 Highway 99 at Squamish Valley Road Province of BC Canada

-4. Then you are driving on Squamish Valley Road for
+4. Then, drive on Squamish Valley Road for

 the next 22 kilometers.
 Our more detailed coverage of this road is